Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: DESI EDR ECLEs

-Following its initial identification, we triggered spectroscopic follow-up with Gemini+GMOS and optical photometric observations with LT+IO:O. Both sets of follow-up observations revealed no significant changes, with the Fe CrLs well recovered in Gemini+GMOS spectrum and remaining unchanged.
-Likewise, photometric follow-up with the LT (later supplemented with analysis of ATLAS and ZTF observations - Fig.~\ref{fig:Venusaur_Phot_Evolution}) has shown no evidence for outbursts or other evolution.
-Additionally, the MIR behaviour and optical emission line properties (e.g., the very prominent \fspectralline{O}{iii}{5007} emission feature) of Venusaur strongly indicate the dominance of AGN activity, with a lack of detection in either VLA-FIRST or VLASS suggesting this activity is radio-quiet.
+Following its initial identification, we triggered follow-up spectroscopy with Gemini+GMOS and optical photometry with LT+IO:O. Both sets of observations revealed no significant changes, with the Fe CrLs well recovered in the Gemini+GMOS spectrum and remaining unchanged.
+Likewise, follow-up photometry with the LT (later supplemented with analysis of ATLAS and ZTF observations; Fig.~\ref{fig:Venusaur_Phot_Evolution}) has shown no evidence for outbursts or other evolution.
+Additionally, the MIR behaviour and optical emission-line properties (e.g., the very prominent \fspectralline{O}{iii}{5007} emission) of Venusaur strongly indicate the dominance of AGN activity, with a lack of detection in either VLA-FIRST or VLASS suggesting it is radio-quiet.